duncanmwanik/duncanmwanik/README.md

 3. Drawing flowcharts for the hardware and software sytems to be used.
 4. Creating hardware prototypes.
 4. Creating software prototypes.
-5. Testing hardware and software.
+5. Testing hardware and software workings.
 6. Debugging hardware and software.
 7. Debugging some more...
 8. Some even more debugging...